Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Introduction

-The Einstein-Gauss-Bonnet gravity is inspired by string theory framework as a quantum correction to General Relativity \cite{Antoniadis:1993jc,Torii:1996yi,Kawai1998,Calcagni:2005im,Cartier:2001is,Hwang:2005hb,Tsujikawa:2006ph,Cognola:2006sp}.
-The construction appropriate inflationary scenarios in the Einstein-Gauss-Bonnet gravity is an actively studying problem \cite{Pozdeeva:2020apf,Soda2008,Guo:2009uk,Guo:2010jr,Jiang:2013gza,Koh:2014bka,Koh:2016abf,Koh:2018qcy,vandeBruck:2015gjd,JoseMathew,vandeBruck:2016xvt,Nozari:2017rta,Armaleo:2017lgr,Chakraborty:2018scm,Yi:2018gse,Odintsov:2018,Nojiri:2019dwl,Kleidis:2019ywv,Rashidi:2020wwg,Odintsov:2020sqy,Odintsov:2018zhw,Hikmawan:2015rze}.
-The models with the Gauss-Bonnet term and the Ricci scalar multiplied by functions of the field can be considered such generalizations of the models with a minimal coupling~\cite{vandeBruck:2015gjd,JoseMathew}.
+The Einstein--Gauss--Bonnet gravity is inspired by string theory framework as a quantum correction to general relativity~\cite{Antoniadis:1993jc,Torii:1996yi,Kawai1998,Calcagni:2005im,Cartier:2001is,Hwang:2005hb,Tsujikawa:2006ph,Cognola:2006sp}.
+The~ construction-appropriate inflationary scenarios in the Einstein--Gauss--Bonnet gravity is an actively studied problem ~\cite{Pozdeeva:2020apf,Soda2008,Guo:2009uk,Guo:2010jr,Jiang:2013gza,Koh:2014bka,Koh:2016abf,Koh:2018qcy,vandeBruck:2015gjd,JoseMathew,vandeBruck:2016xvt,Nozari:2017rta,Armaleo:2017lgr,Chakraborty:2018scm,Yi:2018gse,Odintsov:2018zhw,Nojiri:2019dwl,Kleidis:2019ywv,Rashidi:2020wwg,Odintsov:2020sqy,Odintsov:2020zkl,Hikmawan:2015rze}.
+The models with the Gauss--Bonnet term and the Ricci scalar multiplied by functions of the field can be considered such generalizations of the models with minimal coupling~\cite{vandeBruck:2015gjd,JoseMathew}.
 The appropriate inflationary scenarios can be obtained both numerically and analytically.
-The analytical studying of inflationary scenarios can be done using presentation of inflationary scenarios in terms of e-folding number $N_e$ \cite{Mukhanov:2013tua}.
-The model of the Einstein-Gauss-Bonnet gravity leading to $\alpha$ attractor inflationary parameters was reconstructed in \cite{Pozdeeva:2020shl} and studied in \cite{Pozdeeva:2021iwc} using presentation of inflationary scenarios in terms of e-folding number $N_e$.
-In the present paper, we try to recontract models leading to inflationary parameters of cosmological attractors with $r\sim(N_{e}+N_0)^{-1}$.
-In our consideration, we use the effective potential formulated for Einstein-Gauss-Bonnet gravity \cite{Pozdeeva:2019agu} applicable near de Sitter solution \cite{Vernov:2021hxo} or in slow-roll regime \cite{Pozdeeva:2020apf,Pozdeeva:2021iwc}.
+The analytical studying of inflationary scenarios can be performed using the e-folding numbers $N_e$ presentation\cite{Mukhanov:2013tua}.
+The~model of the Einstein--Gauss--Bonnet gravity leading to the $\alpha$ attractor inflationary parameters was reconstructed in~\cite{Pozdeeva:2020shl} and studied in~\cite{Pozdeeva:2021iwc} using the presentation of inflationary scenarios in terms of the e-folding number $N_e$.
+In~\cite{Guo:2010jr}, the models inspired by chaotic inflation~\cite{Leach:2002ar,Linde:1983gd} with monomial potential $V\sim \phi^n$ and an inverse function before the Gauss--Bonnet term $\xi\sim\phi^{-n}$ were studied in a slow-roll regime.
+However, the~case of $n=2$ leads to deviation from the slow-roll regime before the end of inflation, as in~the case $n=4$, the value of the spectral index becomes sufficiently small to satisfy recently observed data~\cite{Akrami:2018odb}.
+Models constructed in~\cite{Guo:2010jr} lead to the tensor-to-scalar ratio of the form $r\sim 1/N_e$.
+In~\cite{Pozdeeva:2020apf}, the correction to function $\xi(\phi)$ was introduced to obtain appropriate inflationary scenarios.
+However, a more complicate form of the tensor-to-scalar ratio $r$ was obtained.
+In~the present paper, models without the introduction of $V(\phi)$ and $\xi(\phi)$ leading to inflationary parameters of cosmological attractors with $r\sim(N_{e}+N_0)^{-1}$ are considered.
+In~our consideration, the effective potential formulated for Einstein--Gauss--Bonnet gravity~\cite{Pozdeeva:2019agu} applicable near de Sitter solution~\cite{Vernov:2021hxo} or in slow-roll regime~\cite{Pozdeeva:2020apf,Pozdeeva:2021iwc} is used.